asseco-pst/watch-your-language/async.md

 ### **This is the Event Loop**!
 **It has a very tiny am simple task.
 It looks at the callback queue and at the callstack, if the stack is empty it takes the first thing in the queue an pushes it on the stack**

+## Async callbacks and the Event Loop
+Remeber the example back in the "[Async callbacks and the Call stack](async#async-callbacks-and-the-call-stack)" section?
+Where we had `setTimeout(fn, 500)` and asked if the output for `setTimeout(fn, 0)` would be different?

+As you can see, when you have a timer callback that is handled by the WebAPI.
+No mather if your timeout is `0` or higher, it will always have the same behaviour.
+Because:

 <img src="/uploads/dc5bb91043dc7fcf854e51f4b8ef3ce5/www.GIFCreator.me_vjHNc0.gif" width="400"/>

-As you can see, when you have a timer callback this is handled by the WebAPI.
-No mather if your timeout is `0` or higher, it will always have the same behaviour.
 1. First enters into the stack
 2. Then goes to the WebAPI
-3. When it is resolved, goes to the callback queue
+3. Then the callback goes to the callback queue
-4. And finally goes into the stack to be printed in the console.
+4. And finally in pushed on the stack to be printed in the console.

 <br>